×

 When we asked people living in Thessaloniki what life is like and how people spend their time, they said:

 "As a general rule, peoples priorities here are work & family...
 Well family comes first..
 But Greeks in general are very sociable, if you make the effort to speak to your neighbors, especially if you have children you'll find them to be friendly..
 Okay so some expats object to there neighbors interfering (as they see it ) Greeks will give you their opinion (whether asked for or not ) on everything from whether your child should be wearing a jacket or not, to what food your making that day ...
 I know nothing about sport, but my son informs me that there are 4 football teams for Thessaloniki..
 1. PAOK 2.
 ARIS 3.
 IRAKLIS 4.
 APPOLON KALAMARIAS Thessaloniki has a great variety of clubs, bars, tavernas & restaurants..
 The last 5years or so has seen a change, with Indian, Chinese & Japanese restaurants opening..
 We also have Mac Donald's, Pizza Hut and coming soon...
 Kentuky Fried Chicken...!
 So you won't get to home sick...
 Night life generally doesn't get started til after 10pm..
-So don't be surprised when your new friends ask you out for a drink at the time you'd usually be thinking of going to bed..," remarked one expat living in Thessaloniki, Greece.
+So don't be surprised when your new friends ask you out for a drink at the time you'd usually be thinking of going to bed..," commented one expat who made the move to Thessaloniki.

 What do expats in Thessaloniki appreciate most about the local culture?